opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/otel-trace-raw.md

 ## Configuration

-The following table describes the options you can use to configure the `otel_trace_raw` processor.
+The following table describes the options you can use to configure the `otel_trace` processor.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---